zhongl/scala-with-cats/src/pages/monoids/applications.md

 ### Big Data

-In big data applications like Spark and Hadoop we distribute data analysis over many machines, giving fault tolerance and scalability.
+In big data applications like Spark and Flink we distribute data analysis over many machines, giving fault tolerance and scalability.
 This means each machine will return results over a portion of the data, and we must then combine these results to get our final result.